SimCab-CHU/ifCNV/README.md

-Using this .bed file, the resolution will be at the gene level, meaning the 3 first targets will be considered as belonging to the same region (4q12-PDGFRA) and the 3 last to another **region of interest** (4q12-KIT) in the calculus of the localisation score and in the output.
+Using this .bed file, the resolution will be at the gene level, meaning the 3 first targets will be considered as belonging to the same region (4q12-PDGFRA) and the 3 last to another **region of interest** (4q12-KIT) in the calculus of the localization score and in the output.

 **C**: